TSGBouts/java-banking-app/README.md

-This will be a console-based banking system written in Java.
+This is a console-based banking system written in Java.
-It will support creating accounts, deposits, withdrawals, transfers, later it will include a GUI with JavaFX.
+It supports creating accounts, deposits, withdrawals, transfers, later it will include a GUI with JavaFX.

 ## Features (Planned)